 Dr. Aston has written textbook chapters for plastic surgeons on breast augmentation.
 Breast augmentation is one of the most frequently performed cosmetic surgery procedures around the world.
 Breast augmentation can give women with small or unevenly sized breasts a fuller, firmer, better-proportioned look through the placement of saline or silicone implants under the breast.
-Dr. Aston knows that every woman is unique in both her body shape and desires and he takes the time during the pre-operative consultations to learn what each patient hopes to gain from breast augmentation.
-New York breast augmentation surgeon, Dr. Aston helps decide which implant type and which implant type and implant placement is best for the individual patient.
+Dr. Aston knows that every woman is unique in both her body shape and desires, and he takes the time during the pre-operative consultation to learn what each patient hopes to gain from breast augmentation.
+New York breast augmentation surgeon, Dr. Aston, helps decide which implant type and which implant type and implant placement is best for the individual patient.
 In this way, every one of our patients enjoys completely customized treatment designed with her specific goals in mind.
-When patients have drooping of the nipple-areolar complex, such that a simple augmentation will not give an aesthetically pleasing result, Dr. Aston will recommend a breast lift operation in conjunction with a breast augmentation.
+When patients have drooping of the nipple-areolar complex such that a simple augmentation will not give an aesthetically pleasing result, Dr. Aston will recommend a breast lift operation in conjunction with a breast augmentation.

 Breast implants are silicone shells filled with either saline (salt water) or silicone gel.
-A new implant, recently available, is called a Structured Implant is filled with saline but has more the feel of a silicone implant.
-All three implant types are very safe, and each offers its own advantages.
+A new implant, recently available, called a Structured Implant, is filled with saline but has more the feel of a silicone implant.
+All three implant types are very safe and each offers its own advantages.
 We will help you decide which kind is right for you.
 During surgery Dr. Aston places the implants behind the pectoral muscle on the chest wall in the vast majority of cases.
 It is his feeling that only a small percentage of patients are candidates for the implants placed on top of the muscle.

-In October 2006 the U.S. Food and Drug Administration (FDA) approved silicone breast implants for breast augmentation surgery.
+In October 2006, the U.S. Food and Drug Administration (FDA) approved silicone breast implants for breast augmentation surgery.
 There had been a 14-year-old ban on silicone implants to study whether silicone implants were related to any systemic disease process.
-After multiple studies and investigations it was determined that it was safe to offer both silicone gel filled and saline filled implants.
+After multiple studies and investigations, it was determined that it was safe to offer both silicone gel-filled and saline-filled implants.
 At the time of your consultation, Dr. Aston will discuss in detail the choice of implants best suited for your and the pros and cons of saline versus silicone.